MrDiver/ArmSimulator/README.md

 - Conditional execution
 - Register Preview
 - Memory Preview
+- Stack Pointer is highlighted in Memory Preview
 - Endless loop prevention by only allowing a certain amount of instructions per run
 - Console output window displays return value at last instruction